Externally Valid Policy Choice: Shifts in Outcomes and Characteristics

+for some function $\delta : \mc X \to \mb R$.
+Under this assumption, treatment effects can vary across individuals with different characteristics but are homogeneous for individuals with the same characteristics.
+While this assumption implies perfect positive dependence, it simplifies empirical implementation as the problem of estimating the counterfactual mapping $\phi_x^+$ is replaced by the (simpler) problem of estimating $\delta$.

-As an alternative to assuming unconfoundedness, suppose the analyst observes data $(X_i,Y_i,D_i,Z_i)_{i=1}^n$ where $Z_i$ is an instrumental variable satisfying appropriate regularity conditions (see, e.g., \cite{Abadie2003}).
-Then in view of (\ref{eq:po.degenerate}), $\Delta$ is identified as the ratio
+\paragraph{Empirical Implementation.} Suppose we observe a random sample $(X_i,Y_i,D_i)_{i=1}^n$ where $D_i$ is a binary treatment indicator and $Y_i = D_i Y_{1i} + (1-D_i)Y_{0i}$.
+Then $\delta$ is identified under the unconfoundedness condition (\ref{eq:unconfoundedness}) and the overlap condition (\ref{eq:overlap}).
+We may estimate $\delta$ using a variety of nonparametric regression techniques.
+Alternatively, suppose we observe $(X_i,Y_i,D_i,Z_i)_{i=1}^n$ where $Z_i$ is an instrumental variable satisfying appropriate regularity conditions (see, e.g., \cite{Abadie2003}).
+By (\ref{eq:po.degenerate}), $\delta$ is identified as the ratio

-and may be estimated using a variety of nonparametric instrumental variables methods.
+and may be estimated using nonparametric instrumental variables methods.